Grammar: B1 - ✨ Grammar Essentials: 🧩 Parts of Speech & 🏗️ Sentence Structure - Lesson 2: Defining Relative Clauses with "which" (for things)

 which

-Write two sentences describing things you have or places you know in your town.
+Write two sentences describing things you own or places you know in your town.
 Use a defining relative clause with 'which' in each sentence.

 Example: I have a phone which takes good pictures.